-The ADULT BOOK CLUB meets on the first Thursday of the month at 7:00 p.m. unless noted otherwise.
+The ADULT BOOK CLUB meets on the first Thursday of the month at 4:00 p.m. unless noted otherwise.
+They meet at the Argyle EMS building (across from the library).
 Join by contacting Sarah Kyrie, library director, at 534-3193.
 Copies of the selected book are requested and held at the library for the members.

 BOOK REVIEWS FROM THE ADULT BOOK CLUB